 A flock of Brown-Headed Cowbirds also showed up at the feeders in the afternoon.
 I’m not a big fan of cowbirds as they are parasitic.
-Their habit of putting their eggs in other birds’ nests to be raised can result in less for the foster parent’s own nestlings and has been part of putting some other species at risk.
-I hope they won’t hang around long and will nest elsewhere this spring for the sake of our regular neighborhood birds and their families!
+Their habit of putting their eggs in other birds’ nests to be raised can result in less for the foster parent’s own nestlings.
+It puts some other species at risk.
+I hope they won’t hang around long and will nest elsewhere this spring!

 Suddenly, as he ate, another male cardinal rushed up to him from the side and barrel rolled him right over.
 The cardinals usually get along fairly well in the winter, although with the weather having warmed up recently, the males have just started to chase each other around over the past few days.
 But this is the first time I’ve ever seen one roll another one completely over.
 Normally he would have fought back or flown away, but this one picked himself up and quickly retreated to his sheltered spot.